cgaddis36/cgaddis36/README.md

 # Current Projects
+## Shrimp Republic E Commerce Application
+E Commerce website designed to let customers add items to their carts, check out and pay for their items.
+### Features
+- Shipping weights and estimated cost calculations
+- User Cart Functionality
+- User Login
+- Customer Checkout Process

+### Frameworks
+- Ruby on Rails
+- GraphQL
+- React
+- redux
+### Currently In Progress and not yet hosted in Production

 ## ShoreCasts PWA
 www.shorecasts.com </br>
 Progressive web application Constructed to help recreational boaters & fishermen access the weather, wind, tides & water temperature forecasts as well as information on local fishing stores & guides all in one central location. </br>